 2. an experimental section including both methods and results,

-3. a concluding section discussing the results and their implications.
+3. and a concluding section discussing the results and their implications.

 b.
 Tables, graphs, charts, maps, photographs, raw statistical data, etc. should be included whenever possible.